 Social media has been around for nearly twenty years, but only recently have folks seen the advantages outside personal use.
-Real estate agents and brokers, in particular, have dodged their invites and are late to the proverbial party.
+Real estate agents and teams, in particular, have dodged their invites and are late to the proverbial party.

 With the recent explosion of personal brands, savvy entrepreneurs and small businesses are starting to see the value and embrace the inevitable: consumption of social media is exponentially growing.

 Before quarantine, according to Visual Capitalist, just 15% of Americans worked from home.
 Now, over half do.
 In their 8th edition of Data Never Sleeps, we learn what happens every minute on the Internet in 2020—and it’s mind-blowing:

 - Facebook users upload 147,000 photos

 - YouTube users upload 500 hours of videos

 If 2020 has taught us anything, life can turn on a dime, and the combination of technology and social media has allowed us to pivot collectively much quicker than before.
 The real estate industry has witnessed this firsthand, and things don’t seem to be changing anytime soon.